mbhonsle/refresh_all_tabs/README.md

-# Chrome Extension
+# Refresh All Tabs
-Simple chrome extension to refresh all open tabs at once.
+Simple chrome extension to refresh all open tabs with one click.